LucaDP07/mad-libs/README.md

 - All input elements were tested to prevent user from entering unwanted data.
 Invalid data were entered to ensure that invalid user input returns appropriate feedback to the user.
 - The code was tested using both GitPod terminal and the Heroku deployed site to ensure platform issues were not present in both displays.
-- [Python](https://www.online-python.com/) was used throughout the project's building/testing stage to troubleshoot for errors.
+- [Online Python](https://www.online-python.com/) was used throughout the project's building/testing stage to troubleshoot for errors.
 - The code has been validated through [PEP8 online](http://pep8online.com/).
 At the time of project submission, there were no errors detected in the PEP8 validator as below.

 ![Alternate text](/images/Validator.png)